Motorcycle Accident Lawyer in Columbia, SC

-Never talk to the insurance company without an attorney.
-Your attorney will handle all communication with the insurance adjuster, starting at the very beginning of the claim.
+Never talk to the insurance company without a lawyer.
+Your accident lawyer will handle all communication with the insurance adjuster, starting at the very beginning of the claim.
 You want to avoid saying anything the adjusters can use against you, as they actively work to prevent you from receiving the compensation you are entitled to.
 Most insurance companies want to settle out of court, and your motorcycle accident attorney will ensure that your final settlement amount is the full amount your injuries warrant.

 Several factors will influence your settlement amount.
-Your attorney will be diligent in using the facts of your case to make sure your offer includes all of your eligible expenses.
+Your lawyer will be diligent in using the facts of your case to make sure your offer includes all of your eligible expenses.

 - How severe your injuries are